thinkingjet/Twitter_Sentiment_Analysis/README.md

 7) The final step!
 Now that you've done the above, the last part is easy.
 Simply use the `matplotlib.pyplot` module to plot a bar graph which plots the data based on positivity vs negativity.
 The final output is attached, and yours should look similar to it.
 This one which gets the **top 100 tweets about bitcoin** between the dates `2021-08-03 and 2021-08-08`.

 8) Step 8?!
 NO, that's it the comp's done.
 To submit your code, follow the steps below:

+## Submission
+To submit your code, do the following:
+In #bot-commands , type the following:
+?ticket create <your_name> where <your_name> is to be replaced by your actual name.

+After you do that, you will see that a new channel pops up for you just above the COMMUNITY category, it appears in a new categor called Competition Submissions.
+It should look similar to the attached screenshot.

+Now go to that channel, and paste in your code.
+We will review it throughout the week, and after one week you'll be informed if you're a winner!

+You have exactly 1 week from now, till 10 am UTC, Thursday 12th August

+Good Luck!:Likee:

+PS: Final Code Right Here: https://bit.ly/challenge_final_code